schellhas/idletime/README.md

 ## Solution

 It lets you input all your interests/activities.
-It lets you assign how much you want to do each activities, in relation to each other.
+It lets you assign how much you want to do each activity in relation to the others.
 The app will tell you what activity to do right now.
-When you are done, it will add the time spent to your activity.
+When you are done, it will add the time spent to that activity.
-Then you can look at a graph, and see your progress.
+Then you can look at a graph and see your progress.

 ## Example